thanos-io/thanos/docs/storage.md

 type: GCS
 config:
   bucket: ""
+  service_account: ""
 ```

+### Using GOOGLE_APPLICATION_CREDENTIALS

-Application credentials are configured via JSON file, the client looks for:
+Application credentials are configured via JSON file and only the bucket needs to be specified,
+the client looks for:

 1. A JSON file whose path is specified by the
    `GOOGLE_APPLICATION_CREDENTIALS` environment variable.